-"Of course I'm certain!" she snapped viciously.
+"Of course I'm certain!" she snapped, deceptively vicious for such a beautiful woman.
 "The Weasleys have always been the sworn enemies of the Malfoys, or did that little detail slip your mind?" she demanded threateningly.
-"That lousy piece of rubbish, Ron Weasley, married the Mudblood girl whom is now known as Hermione Weasley.
-Their eldest, and only daughter is named Rose – it was all over the Prophet, remember?
+"That lousy piece of rubbish, Ron Weasley, married the Mudblood girl who is now known as Hermione Weasley.
+Their eldest, and only daughter is named Rose—it was all over the Prophet, remember?
 Who else could it possibly be referring to?
-There are no other Weasley children with a flower for a name – it's obvious!" she shrieked at him.
+There are no other Weasley children with a flower for a name—it's obvious!" she shrieked at him.

 Draco mulled this over in his mind, before answering in a much calmer voice than his wife had.
 "Lily Potter?" he suggested.

-"Well, if you think about it, Lily comes from Ginny Weasley, and Rose comes from Hermione Granger," he explained in the same calm tone.
+"Well, if you think about it, Lily comes from Ginny Weasley, and Rose comes from Hermione Granger," Draco explained in the same calm tone he'd used before.

-Astoria hesitated for a moment, her mind whirring in a desperate attempt to prove that this theory was wrong, and she was correct.
+Astoria hesitated for a moment, her mind whirring in a desperate attempt to prove that this theory was wrong and that she was correct.
 "That's ridiculous.
 You don't always have to make everything so difficult, you know.
 It's obviously referring to Rose Weasley, and you know that!" she accused.

 Draco sighed, not wanting to contradict his wife further.
 "Well, if you're certain..." he said meekly.

 "Of course I'm certain," Astoria snapped.
-"She's starting Hogwarts this year, as well as Scorpius, and also that Potter boy, Albus.
-We must immediately warn Scorpius to stay away from those horrid brats – who knows what dangers they will bring to him, and to us as well."
+"She's starting Hogwarts this year, as well as Scorpius—and also that Potter boy, Albus.
+We must immediately warn Scorpius to stay away from those horrid brats.
+Who knows what dangers they'll bring to him, and to us as well."

-"How very touching," Astoria sneered sarcastically.
+"How very touching," Astoria sneered.
 "I expect you also want him to become best friends with all the House-elves and Squibs, do you?" she mocked.